NGONORMALIA/alx-low_level_programming/0x0D-preprocessor/README.md

-this directory is here to teach us about preprocessor proceesus and how to use macro
+this directory is here to teach us about preprocessor processus and how to use macro